Syngard/syngard.github.io/_posts/2022-04-04-BreizhCTF-2022-writeups.md

 ### Private App

 The second challenge revolves around an Android APK.
 My fist reflex was to open the app inside [JADX](https://github.com/skylot/jadx).
+From the `AndroidManifest.xml` file, we can see that the Launcher Activity is `com.example.supersecretappui.login.LoginActivity`.
+From this activity, a listener is defined for the login button.
+It calls `LoginActivity.this.loginViewModel.login()` when clicked.

-### Challenge 3
+### Rusty Hammer

 ### Challenge 4